FILE CLOSED – The B.C. Legislature approved updates to the B.C. Labour Relations Code on May 28, 2019.

 The recommendations have not yet been proposed in the Legislature or passed into law.
 The Minister of Labour reserves the right to introduce additional changes or amendments that deviate from these recommendations.

-VRCA partnered with 12 industry and business organizations with a shared interest in growing the B.C. economy to to endorse a Joint Business Community Submission in response to the Labour Relations Code Review Committee Recommendations for Amendments to the Labour Relations Code.
+While this file was active, VRCA partnered with 12 industry and business organizations with a shared interest in growing the B.C. economy to endorse a Joint Business Community Submission in response to the Labour Relations Code Review Committee Recommendations for Amendments to the Labour Relations Code.

 VRCA also supported the British Columbia Construction Association’s effort to prepare an official response for submission on behalf of B.C.’s four regional construction associations.